isomerpages/moe-junyuanpri/_parents-portal/Announcements.md

 ![](/images/2025_JYPS_Open_House_Poster.jpg)

-Registration will close on 16 June 2025  or when participation capacity is full.
+Registration will close on <b> 16 June 2025 </b>  or when participation capacity is full.

 We look forward to seeing you and your child!